risc0/risc0-ethereum/contracts/script/README.md

 > `FIREBLOCKS_API_PRIVATE_KEY_PATH` can be the key itself, rather than a path.

 > [!NOTE]
-> When this guide says "public key", it's equivelent to "address".
+> When this guide says "public key", it's equivalent to "address".

 ```bash
 export FIREBLOCKS_API_KEY="..."